- Pets and Animals»

 Welsh Ponies Are Perfect For Beginners

 Girls and Horses

-Living in the suburbs on Long Island, I was assured that owning a horse was not a viable option.
+Living in the suburbs of Long Island, I was assured that owning a horse was not a viable option.
 Therefore I picked the next best option and asked for riding lessons for my 9th birthday present.
-(The following year I asked for a trip to the Museum of Natural History...I was always more interested in experiences than possessions.)
 Imagine my pleasure when my wish was granted!